-(2) No act done before the commencement date of section 6 of the 2007 Amendment Ordinance (insofar as it relates to section 25(1)(c), (e) and (f) of this Ordinance) shall be regarded as an infringement of any new right arising by virtue of that section.
+- Subject to sections 4 and 5 of this Schedule, section 6 of the (1) 2007 Amendment Ordinance (insofar as it relates to section 25(1)(c) of this Ordinance) applies to copyright works made before, on or after the commencement date\ of that section. - No act done before the commencement date\ of section (2) 6 of the 2007 Amendment Ordinance (insofar as it relates to section 25(1)(c) of this Ordinance) shall be regarded as an infringement of any new right arising by virtue of that section.